Broadway (1929 film): Production

 Director Fejos designed the camera crane specifically for use on this film, allowing unusually fluid movement and access to nearly every conceivable angle.
 It could travel at 600 ft per minute.
 It enlivened the visual style of this film and others that followed.

-Preservation status
+Preservation

 Both the silent version and the talking version of Broadway are extant, but the surviving talking version is incomplete.
 The color sequence at the end survives in color and in sound but the sound survives separately from the picture.
 The surviving color footage is from the silent version and has been synchronized to the surviving disc audio.

 Home media

 In 2012, the sound version of Broadway was reconstructed by The Criterion Collection and included as an extra feature on the DVD and Blu-ray release of Paul Fejos' 1928 film, Lonesome.